trtq/emmaTest/README.md

 - Reads from a json in /assets folder
 - When the user presses on the central icon, a modal pops up.
 - A couple of tests.
-- The main component <ContactScroll /> is packaged "for distribution". <HomeScreen /> gets the data for it and passes it through props.
+- The main component ContactScroll is packaged "for distribution".
+HomeScreen gets the data for it and passes it through props.

 ![popup](https://i.imgur.com/Jr5DYkL.gif "popup")